 There are at least three common ways to create indents in a Word document, however only one is understood by e-reader devices.
 Do not use multiple space-bar keystrokes to create indents, for the reasons mentioned above.
 Likewise, the use of the tab key is also ignored by e-reader devices.
 The correct way to create indentions is to set the indentation using paragraph styles.
 Just expand the paragraph options on Word’s Home tab and select the indent type and size you require.
 I recommend indents of less than 1cm as e-reader screens can be quite small and a 1cm indent can look excessive.

 You can use multiple paragraph returns to space out paragraphs but ensure that you use a page-break at the end of each chapter.
-This ensures that your next chapter will start at the top of a new page.
+This ensures that your next chapter (and all chapter titles) will start at the top of a new page.

 You should not add headers or page numbers.
 Every e-reader device will automatically create headers based on the book title and/or author name.
 Page numbers are generated by the e-reader device itself.
 Note also that your book will vary in number of pages depending on the screen size of the device and the user’s font size settings.
 It is therefore unwise to refer to specific page numbers within the body text of your manuscript.